NEXT COURSE

 Who is the course for?

 The course is designed for Master’s and Doctoral students who wish to supplement their studies with a unique site-specific curriculum in the environmental humanities and social sciences.
-The course also welcomes post-graduates, professors and scholars looking for new insights and inspirations in post-and transdisciplinary methods, as well as a stimulating exchange of ideas; in particular during a special workshop on the last two days of course.
+The course also welcomes post-graduates, professors, scholars and cultural workers looking for new insights and inspirations in post- and transdisciplinary methods, as well as a stimulating exchange of ideas; in particular during a special workshop on the last two days of course.

 Course Description

-The course will involve multiple excursions and lectures in the field and integrates perspectives, theories, case studies and methodologies from the following disciplines: Environmental Humanities; Literary Ecocriticism; Cultural Creativity; Environmental and Climate History; Environmental Archaeology and Anthropology; Historical Ecology; Ecosystem Ecology; Population Ecology, Limnology, Natural Resource Use Management, Tourism, and Manuscript Studies.
+The course will involve multiple excursions and lectures in the field and will integrate perspectives, theories, case studies and methodologies from the Environmental Humanities; Literary Ecocriticism; Environmental and Climate History; Environmental Ethnography; Historical Ecology; Studies in Manuscript Culture.

 Course Design